“Il est bon de suivre sa pente, pourvu que ce soit en montant”

 I recovered from that crisis in my life and since then I give the right time and space to my art.

 I paint everyday, wherever I am, creating an agenda to document my state of mind.
 Music and poetry are strong sources of inspiration: one of the projects closer to my heart is an installation I created called “Becoming”.
 Inspired by Arthur Rimbaud’s poem “Le Bateau Ivre”, a voyage in color, music, language, light and sensation.
-I work on private commissions, and will have my first show in Paris next May at Atelier Eberlin near Place St Sulpice.
+I work on private commissions, and had my first show in Paris in May 2021 at Atelier Eberlin near Place St Sulpice.

 Mostly I want to produce everything I have before I die or become crippled.

 I am 56 years old, live between Paris and Washington DC where my American wife Jeannie O’Brien lives with her two children.